Eykam/DroneStudio/PROGRESS.md

 no materials (as documented), Y-up confirmed numerically (Y span 49mm vs X/Z 262/235mm).
 Runtime parse + visual frame check still open for a desktop run.

+## dag10 (2026-09-05): yardstick change - land skim penalty

+**YARDSTICK CHANGE: dag10+ land numbers are NOT comparable to dag7-9.**
+Sim change (Studio/src/headless_main.zig): in the land scenario, holding a ground-skim hover (pos.y < GROUND_Y+0.15) for >=60 policy steps (~3s at 20Hz) without touching down now ends the episode at -3.0.
+Previously parking at skim height cost only -0.01/step, which the m2 land probe showed was the learned false equilibrium (11/16 student census episodes parked at alt~0.00 vy~0 and never committed to touchdown; parking strictly dominated a -5 failed touchdown under the old economics).

+Teacher lever (terminal centering gate) REJECTED after bounded iteration: four gate variants (hold-until-dxz<=0.5r, stronger horizontal loop 0.9/+-0.5, tightened entry 1.0r, latched hysteresis 1.5r) all scored 0/16 on the teacher census.
+Step-trace diagnosis (diag_teacher.py): heldout tier-0 land cells use success_radius 0.5m, while the teacher's terminal horizontal loop limit-cycles at +-1m around the pad - any tight gate is inside the oscillation's dead zone; unlatched gates also mode-flickered (alt 1.4 boundary), alternating corridor descent (vy_des ~ -1.2) with the terminal hold into vertical porpoise crashes.
+Hysteresis stopped the crashes (1/16 off-pad) but the loop still cannot converge inside 0.5m, so episodes die to the new skim penalty while holding.
+Teacher terminal accuracy is a position-loop redesign problem of its own; the dag7-9 integrator pilot remains the label source.